 Every investor would love to stumble upon the perfect stock.
 But will you ever really find a stock that provides everything you could possibly want?

 One thing's for sure: You'll never discover truly great investments unless you actively look for them.
-Let's discuss the ideal qualities of a perfect stock, then decide if Micron Technology (NAS: MU) fits the bill.
+Let's discuss the ideal qualities of a perfect stock, then decide if Micron Technology fits the bill.

 The quest for perfection

 Stocks that look great based on one factor may prove horrible elsewhere, making due diligence a crucial part of your investing research.
 The best stocks excel in many different areas, including these important factors:

 Growth.
 Expanding businesses show healthy revenue growth.
 While past growth is no guarantee that revenue will keep rising, it's certainly a better sign than a stagnant top line.

 Margins.
 Higher sales mean nothing if a company can't produce profits from them.
 Strong margins ensure that company can turn revenue into profit.

 Balance sheet.
 At debt-laden companies, banks and bondholders compete with shareholders for management's attention.
 Companies with strong balance sheets don't have to worry about the distraction of debt.